 - 1. Has the climate changed a lot since you were a child? - 2.
 If yes in what way? - 3.
 How has this affected your life and work? - 4.
 Is there any way of knowing ahead that it is going to rain today / it will be a very hot day today? - 5.
 Are there some animals or plants in the forest that tell us that it will rain or it will be sunny?

 How am I related to you?

-This activity will help students learn more about lesson 5 Objective: To help students explore the relationship between plants and animals, and to build friendship with non-human entities
+Objective: To help students explore the relationship between plants and animals, and to build friendship with non-human entities

 Materials needed: Note Book